 A special marinade gives the meat in these fajitas outstanding flavor that's always a hit with my family.
 It's a fun and satisfying summer main dish using garden-fresh peppers and onions.

 My father worked for an airline in the 1960's, when I was a teenager, and my family lived on the island of Guam in the South Pacific.
 A friend of Mother's there gave her this wonderful recipe.
 We ate this delicious warm-weather dish often, and now I prepare it for my family.

 “When we go camping, we put frozen steaks in the marinade in a sealed plastic container at the bottom of our cooler.
 By the second night, they’re thawed, tender and ready to cook.” —Louise Graybiel, Toronto, Ontario

-Our taste panel flipped for these mouthwatering steaks, marinated and grilled to perfection!
-They’re melt-in-your-mouth delicious and sure to become a summer favorite.
-Don’t let the season go by without trying this recipe.
+These mouthwatering steaks, marinated and grilled to perfection, are melt-in-your-mouth delicious and sure to become a summer favorite.
+Don't let the season go by without trying this recipe. —Anna Davs, Springfield, Missouri